ipa-nhg/theia-ros-model/README.md

 yarn start
 ```

+Open your browser on `http://localhost:3000`.

-The language rules apply to files with the extension `.ros`
+The language rules apply to files with the extension `.ros`.
+There is an example in the `ws` folder in the repository.

 ## How to's